aws-cloudformation/aws-cloudformation-templates/CloudFormation/StackSets/README.md

 Set up the logging infrastructure in the management account.
 This template also contains a stack set resource, to deploy the logging setup to target accounts.

+## Deployment

+In order to deploy this sample, you will need to first install [Rain](https://github.com/aws-cloudformation/rain), which is necessary to process the `!Rain` directives in the templates.

+First deploy the logging resources to the management account and to the target accounts.

+`rain --profile [org-management-account-admin] --experimental log-setup-management.yaml`

+Then deploy the sample resources that are common to each account, to cause the CloudWatch log group in the management account to receive events.

+`rain --profile [org-management-account-admin] --experimental common-resources-stackset.yaml`

 ## Build and Test

+If you are doing development on this sample, you will need a Python environment and cfn-lint installed.

 Create a Python virtual environment.